zaphosting/docs/docs/legal-use-brand-assets.md

 **I'm a ZAP partner, can I use the logo?**

-*If you are a ZAP Hosting Partner and have a question regarding the use of ZAP Hosting Brand Assets under your agreement, please contact your ZAP Hosting Partner Manager.
+*If you are a ZAP-Hosting Partner and have a question regarding the use of ZAP-Hosting Brand Assets under your agreement, please contact your ZAP-Hosting Partner Manager.
 You can find the contact details in your partner menu.*

 <br/>

 **I have found something that I believe is an unauthorized use of the logo or name.
 What should I do?**

-*If you have found a website, account or graphic that uses a ZAP hosting brand logo inappropriately, we would like to hear about it.
+*If you have found a website, account or graphic that uses a ZAP-Hosting brand logo inappropriately, we would like to hear about it.
 In such cases please contact abuse@zap-hosting.com* immediately.*

 <br/>